goforbroke1006/go-msvc-tpl/README.md

 Try to create microservice template based on my experience.

-Long time I collect different ideas from various services.
+Long time I collect different ideas from various projects.
 All of them has pros and cons.
 I just need balanced result to save time when creating a project.